MSeidelFed/KineticMSI/README.md

 ## Usage Instructions
 kineticMSI has been divided in several steps:

-1. Step 1 – data preprocessing: preprocessing is meant to delete potentially confounding pixels which might be missinterpreted as enriched if left on the datasets during natural isotopic enrichment corrections.
+1. Data preprocessing: The procedure is meant to delete potentially confounding pixels which might be missinterpreted as enriched if left on the datasets during natural isotopic enrichment corrections.

- * Filtering step 1 – All pixels with M0 = 0 are deleted (replaced with NA).

- * Filtering step 2 – All pixels with all isotopologues = 0 are deleted (replaced with NA).

-# unoptimized
-1. The first step is a calculation of enrichment percentages from the molecular species of interest.
+1. Correcting for natural isotopic abundance (NIA): from the corrected isotopologue pools the enrichment percentages can be easily derived.

+1. Determning the best proxy of enrichment: the used proxy can vary with diverse experimental strategies, i.e., tracer used, metabolic targets , detected isotopologues, enrichment percentages, isotopic envelope shifts.

-1. The second step is meant to reconstruct MSI images based on the derived proxies of isotope enrichment.
+1. Analyses of the tracer spatial dynamics and incorporation rates: This step is meant to reconstruct MSI images based on the derived proxies of isotope enrichment.

-1. The third step classifies the coordinates from individual molecular species in subclasses based on the enrichment percentages and compares them to anatomical regions of interest obtained thorugh unsupervised statistical methods.
+1. Comparing mean incorporation among mathematical quartiles instead of averaging: This crucial step classifies the coordinates from individual molecular species in subclasses based on the enrichment percentages in order to prevent dilution of the biology by averaging an entire region.
+Additionally, the procedure enables comparison to anatomical regions of interest obtained thorugh unsupervised statistical methods (From Cardinal SSC or SCiLS k-Means clustering).

-1. The fourth step entails an integrated user-assisted relative quantitation and comparison analyses of the enrichment dynamics of the labelled metabolic targets.
+1. Enrichment relative quantitation: The final step entails an integrated user-assisted relative quantitation and comparison analyses of the enrichment dynamics of the labelled metabolic targets.
+The procedure uses the classes discovered in the previous step.

 ## Step 1 - Enrichment calculations